-The estimable Troubadour Theater Company's latest production, “As U2 Like It,” continues their artistic winning streak, succeeding in conveying the gist of the Shakespeare source material amid a constant flurry of songs, quips and physical comedy in a highly entertaining show.
+The estimable Troubadour Theater Company is renowned for its mixture of anarchic clowning and musical theater, often combining a Shakespeare play with the music from a popular artist, with productions such as “Fleetwood Macbeth” or “Much ADoobie Brothers About Nothing.”
+The Troubies’ latest production, “As U2 Like It,” continues their artistic winning streak, succeeding in conveying the gist of the Shakespeare source material amid a constant flurry of songs, quips and physical comedy in a highly entertaining show.

 The structure of “As You Like It” remains in this version.
 Bad Duke Frederick (Mike Sulprizio) banishes a load of people who end up in the Forest of Arden.
 Orlando (Matt Merchant) longs for the love of Rosalind (Breanna Pine), who just happens to be there herself in disguise as a man.
 The once-evil Oliver (Rick Batalla) becomes a better man in the wilderness and falls for Frederick’s daughter, Celia (Katie Nunez).
 Shepherd Silvius (Matthew Morgan) pursues the callous Phebe (Audrey Siegel), and Jaques (Beth Kennedy) remains immovably solemn.